You are here

 Specific Learning Disability Listserv

 The Colorado Specific Learning Disability (SLD) listserv shares professional development and training opportunities and provides information including current trends, research, and ongoing topics of interest related to SLD.
 The purpose of this network is to facilitate connections, awareness, and access to information, learning opportunities, and resources that will better the lives of students with Specific Learning Disability and benefit the families, communities, and professionals who support them.
 Sharing of information is encouraged; however, it is at the discretion of the CDE what information will be posted.
 This service is chat-free and does not include advertisements from vendors or contract-based companies.
-To subscribe to the CO-SLD Listserv or contribute information to share with this community, please Email Veronica Fiedler.
+To subscribe to the CO-SLD Listserv, please follow the directions below.

 Join the CO-SLD Listserv